jessitron/fp4rd/readme.md

 Tests guide the design of the code.
 If code is difficult to test using only techniques that are legal in Java, maybe our code is not as clean as it could be.

-From this hypothesis, we have experimented with smaller functions - static functions even (class methods in Ruby) - with no dependencies on internal or external state.
+From this hypothesis, Java devs have experimented with smaller functions - static functions even (class methods in Ruby) - with no dependencies on internal or external state.
 We have exposed more data, while making it immune to modification.
 Our classes have grown smaller.

 These constraints have driven us to write cleaner code.
 Now it is time to take these lessons back to Ruby, to the community that taught us the value of testing.
 Time to pay back some of that favor.